 Spatio-temporal variability of coral reefs at the global scale: causalities, idiosyncrasies and implications for ecological indicators

-In SCORE-REEF, we will aim for this, by merging global-scale spatial databases on coral reef benthic and fish assemblages and long -term datasets derived from monitoring programs running in the French Territories (Fren ch Polynesia, New Caledonia, Mayotte, Reunion Island, Eparses Islands, Martinique and Guadeloupe) and other regions (Hawaii, 43 Pacific islands, 18 sites in the South Western Indian Ocean, 91 sites in the Caribbean).
+SCORE-REEF aims for this, by merging global-scale spatial databases on coral reef benthic and fish assemblages and long -term datasets derived from monitoring programs running in the French Territories and other regions.
+The project:

-- evaluate the quality, relevance and the consistency of available datasets and systematically evaluate existing indicators;
+- evaluates the quality, relevance and the consistency of available datasets and systematically evaluate existing indicators;

 - assess the temporal dynamics of coral reef benthic and fish assemblages using taxonomic, functional and phylogenetic approaches to define ecoregions;

 - develop region-specific indicators of coral reef health and resilience accounting for both taxonomic, functional and phylogenetic facets of biodiversity with regard to human impacts and to environmental variability;